qbolec/Breadcrumbs/README.md

 # Breadcrumbs
-A Sublime 2 Plugin which adds breadcrumbs to the status bar based on scopes the current line belongs to.
+A plugin to Sublime Text 2 and Sublime Text 3, which adds breadcrumbs to the status bar based on scopes the current line belongs to.
 This is done based on indentation, by assuming that scopes are indented.

 For example if your code looks like this: